-The Jamaica Bay Wetlands Fellowship will train the next generation of wetland managers, building skills and defining a career path for young people within the diverse vibrant communities surrounding Jamaica Bay.
+The Jamaica Bay Wetlands Fellowship will train the next generation of wetland managers, building skills and defining a career path for young people within the diverse communities surrounding Jamaica Bay.

 Advancing nature-based jobs and a wetlands-focused workforce within the Jamaica Bay watershed